nateynateynate/project-website/_posts/2023-05-08-demystifying-anomaly-detection-in-opensearch.md

 ### What is an anomaly, and are you sure?

 You might say it's anything we deem out of the ordinary.
 Defining "out of the ordinary" comes from being **familiar and cognizant** about the data we're examining.
 Similarly, part of configuring your anomaly detection model in OpenSearch comes from knowing what you're looking for.
-I'll share the details of the things we have to consider in a tick.

 Here's what I'm hoping we can build together!